 Animals take many actions in response to their environment, including both physical and biological stimuli.
 These actions come with positive and negative consequences that may determine the success of the animal.
 In this hands-on introduction to some of the key concepts of behavioural ecology we will investigate diverse behaviours exhibited by intertidal animals.
 This course will emphasize thermoregulation and other behaviours relevant to climate change, working primarily in the field where behaviour in natural habitats can be observed.
 You will participate in all aspects of a small-group research project on marine invertebrate behaviour, from experimental design and data collection to analysis and presentation of findings.

-Research Skills: Students will learn how to articulate sound hypotheses, design and implement behavioural studies involving both observation and experimentation in the lab and in the field.
-They will also learn to identify intertidal organisms, organize and analyze their data in R, and gain experience in communicating their findings to a range of audiences.
+Research Skills: Students will learn how to develop testable hypotheses, design and implement behavioural studies involving observation and experimentation in the lab and in the field, identify coastal marine organisms, characterize coastal habitats, organize and analyze data in R, and practice communicating their findings to a range of audiences.

-Practical Skills: Critical thinking, scientific method, project planning, experimental design and sampling techniques, local species identification, qualitative and quantitative data collection, data management, visualization and analysis in R, field and laboratory research techniques and safety practices, effective written and oral communication, use of social media for science communication.
+Practical Skills: Critical thinking, scientific method, project planning, experimental design and sampling techniques, local species identification, field and laboratory research techniques and safety practices, qualitative and quantitative data collection, data management, beginning visualization and analysis in R, and effective written and oral communication for diverse audiences.